 Waiting Too Long to Speak to a Lancaster Personal Injury Attorney

 It is true that a Lancaster personal injury attorney can take on your case even if you’ve already filed your claim.
 However, your case has the best chance of success if you’re represented by a lawyer from the very beginning.
 At that point, an attorney can still collect evidence, perform a full investigation, and speak to witnesses while their memory is still fresh.

-If you’ve been injured in an accident that was the fault of someone else, contact the Elrod Pope Law Firm at (803) 599-3080.
+If you’ve been injured in an accident that was the fault of someone else, contact the Elrod Pope Accident & Injury Attorneys at (803) 599-3080.
 We are a law firm passionate about standing up for the rights of accident victims and helping them through this very difficult time.
 Time may be running out on your claim, so don’t wait.
 Call us or fill out our online form for your free consultation today.